+2022 Allocation %

+Fixed Income 19.0

+Equities 60.0

+Alternatives 11.0

+Property 10.0

+Total 100.0

-Financial assumptions 2022 % 2019 % 2016 %
+Financial assumptions 2019 2022

+% %

-Discount rate - scheduled bodies 4.8 4.8 5.1
+Discount rate - scheduled bodies 4.8 4.8

-Discount rate - admitted bodies 4.8 3.3 4.5
+Discount rate - admitted bodies 3.3 4.8

-RPI 3.7 3.6 3.3
+RPI 3.6 3.7

-CPI 2.7 2.6 2.4
+CPI 2.6 2.7

-Pension increases 2.7 2.6 2.4
+Pension increases 2.6 2.7

-Short-term pay increases n/a n/a 2.4

-Long-term pay increases 3.7 3.6 3.9
+Long-term pay increases 3.6 3.7

-The contribution rate is set on the basis of the cost of future benefit accrual, increased to bring the funding level back to 100% over a period of 19 years, as set out in the Funding Strategy Statement (2016: 22 years).
-The common future service contribution rate for the Fund was set at 17.9% of pensionable pay (2016: 16.9%).
+The contribution rate is set on the basis of the cost of future benefit accrual, as set out in the Funding Strategy Statement.
+Each employer has a contribution rate which is appropriate to their circumstances.
+The common future service contribution rate for the Fund was set at 17.5% of pensionable pay (2019: 17.9%).

-The triennial valuation also sets out the individual contribution rate to be paid by each employer from 1 April 2020 depending on the demographic and actuarial factors particular to each employer.
+The triennial valuation also sets out the individual contribution rate to be paid by each employer from 1 April 2023 depending on the demographic and actuarial factors particular to each employer.
 Details of each employer's contribution rate are contained in the Statement to the Rates and Adjustment Certificate in the triennial valuation report.